moeinfadakar/digikala-homePage-template/readme.md

-#   One page of digikala
+#   home page of digikala

 this is  Home page of a web store [digikala] (https://www.digikala.com/)
 ---